 You must fill out the application form completely and be prepared to show us a government issued photo ID (driver's license of ID) or passport.
 We will also need your social security number and your bank information.
 See the "Steps for Submitting Application" section on the third page of the application.

 Yes!
-We welcome applicants from foreign countries.
-But, we will still require a guarantor and may require prepaid rent depending on your particular circumstance.
+We welcome applicants from all over the world.
+We even accept international guarantors!
 Luckily, all leases and guaranty agreements are signed electronically so no one from across the world will have to be present for the lease signing.

 Yes.
-Thanks to our location in the heart of the Village, many of our resident are students from colleges throughout NYC.
+Thanks to our location in the heart of the Village, many of our residents are students from colleges throughout NYC.
 We also rent to lots of interns!

 Yes, students can use student loans to pay rent.